nlp-unibuc/nlp-unibuc-website/content/pages/projects/cotohili.md

 - Ana Sabina Uban, PhD
 - Laurențiu Zoicaș, PhD

+#Project objective for 2021: Related word analysis#

+To achieve this goal, the following activities were planned and executed:

+**Activity 1.1: Analysis and inspection of existing cognate resources in Romance languages ​​(Ro, It, Es, Fr, It, Pt)**

+- Study on previous resources
+- Harmonization of identified resources
+- Dissemination

+**Activity 1.2: Design and construction of the database of cognate pairs for Romance languages**

+- Design for the database of cognate pairs
+- Identification of cognate pairs
+- Linguistic analysis of the obtained data, noise removal
+- Obtaining the phonetic form of the cognate pairs for the It, Es, Ro
+- Dissemination

+**Activity 1.3: Analysis, design and development of computer-assisted tools for detecting cognate pairs**

+- Analysis and design of appropriate methods
+- Identification of optimal parameters
+- Testing, evaluation, improvement of results
+- Dissemination

+**Activity 1.4: Analysis and inspection of borrowed word resources and their harmonization**

+- Study on previous resources
+- Harmonization of identified resources
+- Dissemination

 # Articles

 1. Alina Maria Cristea, Liviu P. Dinu, Simona Georgescu, Mihnea-Lucian Mihai, Ana Sabina Uban, 2021.